Port Hope station

 Port Hope railway station in Port Hope, Ontario, Canada, is one of the oldest Canadian passenger rail stations still in active use.
 Served by Via Rail trains running from Toronto to Kingston and Ottawa, it was also a stop for trains to and from Montreal until January 24, 2012.
 The station is unstaffed, but has a heated waiting room, pay telephone, washrooms, free outdoor parking, and wheelchair access.

-Railway services

-As of January 2023, Port Hope is served by one domestic route (with connections).
-Departures that have been reduced by the COVID-19 pandemic have been gradually restored over time.